-The establishment of a fully-fledged University in Jaffna had been a long standing aspiration of the people of Jaffna.
-This was fulfilled when a campus of the University of Sri Lanka was established in 1974 by an order made by the Honorable Minister of Education.
-The campus became an independent and autonomous University bearing the name University of Jaffna on January 01, 1979.

-The academic and administrative activities of the university are governed by the Universities Act.
-No. 16 of 1978., as last amended by Act No 1 of 1995.

-From a small beginning in the thirty acre campus of the then Parameswara College premises founded by the veteran philanthropist, Sir Ponnampalam Ramanathan, the University has grown enormously and is today the home of nine faculties with fifty seven academic departments, several service/academic/support units and centers and a Campus at Vavuniya, about 140 Km from Jaffna.
-In addition a few more Faculties, Departments and Centers are scheduled for development and will, in time, further open the University's door to the public and increase its role, responsibilities and commitments to the region around it.
+The establishment of a full - fledged University in Jaffna had been a long-standing aspiration of the people of Jaffna.
+This was fulfilled when a campus of the University of Sri Lanka was established in 1974 by an order made by the Hon.
+Minister of Education.
+The campus became an independent and autonomous University bearing the name University of Jaffna, Sri Lanka on January 01, 1979.
+The academic and administrative activities of the University are governed by the Universities Act.
+No. 16 of 1978, as last amended by Act No 1 of 1995.
+From a small beginning in the 30 acre campus of the Parameswara College premises founded by the veteran philanthropist, Sir Ponnampalam Ramanathan, the University has grown enormously and is today the home of twelve faculties with 69 academic departments, several service / academic / support units and centers and a Campus at Vavuniya, about 140 km from Jaffna.
+In addition a few more Faculties, Departments and Centers are scheduled for inception and will, in time, further open the University's door to the public and increase its roles, responsibilities and commitments of the region around it.